aWo-git/fridge_control/README.md

 Things I'd like to improve when I have time:
 - change the round-robin database to something longer-lasting
+- add more temperature sensors, also to measure how good the insulation of the fridge is
 - add the possibilty to define time-temperature curves for the control.
 Currently I do this manually
 - create a nice way to plot the temperatures and define the time vs temperature curve (no web frontend, native mac app or matlab app)
 - look into the possibility to use this setup also for mash control with my brewing system.